kenyafernandes/kenyafernandes.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I investigate the biology and ecology of microbial pathogens and avenues for their treatment, with an emphasis on fungal pathogens.
-In the space of ecology, my work focuses on interactions between bees and microbes and the impact of these relationships on pollinator, ecosystem, and human health.
-In the space of drug discovery and characterisation, I work on developing novel antifungal agents that work synergistically with currently used drugs and am particularly interested in sourcing compounds from natural products.
+I’m a microbiologist studying how microbes shape the health of our environment, pollinators, and even humans.
+My research explores how bees and microbes interact and what that means for pollinator survival, ecosystems, and food security.
+I also work on finding new ways to fight fungal infections, especially by discovering natural compounds that can enhance existing treatments.
+I’m particularly interested in honey - its antimicrobial and medicinal potential, and its deep connection to bee health.

-Outside the lab, I'm passionate about making science accessible and engaging for everyone.
-I enjoy sharing my discoveries with the public and raising awareness about our unique native species.
-My goal is to inspire curiosity, foster a love of science, and encourage action to protect our rich native biodiversity.
+Beyond the lab, I’m passionate about making science exciting and accessible to everyone.
+I love sharing my discoveries, engaging with the public, and raising awareness about Australia’s incredible native species.
+Through storytelling and outreach, I hope to inspire people to appreciate and protect our rich biodiversity.